-The chart below graphically represents the calculation for the VIX® and the legacy VIX (ticker VIXMO) which was used from September 22, 2003 through October 5th, 2014.
-My apologies for the small size / non-expandable format, but this was the best near real time (20 minute delayed) solution I could figure out using Google Sheets.
-The actual VIX is located on the black dotted line in the left center of the graph.
+The chart below graphically represents the calculation for the Cboe’s VIX® with near-real-time (20-minute delayed) data, The actual VIX is located on the black dotted line in the left-center of the graph.
 Click here for a larger snapshot for 12-Nov-2014.
-The VIX now uses an interpolation between two VIX style calculations (VIN and VIF) on SPX options series that are a week apart—bracketing the 30 day target horizon of the VIX.
-The legacy calculation uses SPX monthly options (now published as VINMO and VIFMO) which requires significantly longer interpolation/extrapolation periods.
+The VIX now uses interpolation between two VIX style calculations (VIN and VIF) on SPX options series that are a week apart—bracketing the 30-day target horizon of the VIX.

 There are two somewhat parallel markets associated with general USA market volatility: the S&P 500 (SPX) options market and the VIX Futures market.
 SPX option prices are used to calculate the Cboe’s family of volatility indexes, with the VIX® being the flagship.
 VIX futures are priced directly in expected volatility for contracts expiring up to 9 months out.
 The nearest VIX Future synchronizes with the VIX once a month—on its expiration date.